 Picture a quaint French town filled with cobblestone streets and half-timbered architecture.
 We rented a cozy vacation apartment for two in the historic city center.
 As promised, an 800-year-old church was the defining landmark in the neighborhood, and the charming church bells merrily rang out a welcome.
-We traveled 6,000 miles from our home in Huntington Beach, California, for this storybook setting.
+We traveled 6,000 miles from our home in California for this storybook setting.

 There is a nine-hour time difference between California and France.
 I knew I would be up late the night of our arrival.
 Despite the inevitable jet lag, I optimistically settled into bed with a good book and a sleeping pill at 10:00 PM.
 The church bells marked the hour with ten bongs.
 I thought it was a little late for the bells still to be ringing, but, then again, the French do not eat dinner before 7:00 PM.
 Maybe 10:00 PM is early in France?
 Besides, those gorgeous bells were a treat for us, as we never hear church bells in our beach community.

 When we reached eleven bongs at 11:00 PM, I thought, “Well, that must be the last ringing of the night.”
 Alas, no. The bells rang out at midnight and then again at 1:00 AM.
 I finally fell asleep after the 2:00 AM concert.
 As I awoke bright and early, I found that the bells were still with us, ringing throughout the day.

 I turned to my husband that first morning, and said, “Have you noticed that the church bells never stop ringing?”
 My spouse is an annoyingly good sleeper.
 When he decides to sleep, he simply closes his eyes and is dead to the world in approximately 30 seconds.
 So, no, he had not noticed.
 I, however, was obsessed by these bells.
 How could an entire French town tolerate the fact that the church bells NEVER SHUT UP?